 In November 2010 Catriona, Double Olympic Gold Medalist Mark Todd and 23 other friends (along witth 35 supporters) completed the New York Marathon.
 Supported by Icebreaker, The Shoe Clinic, Cathay Pacific, Bell Tea,Inglis, Coverstaff and many others they raised $350,000 to go towards SCI research.
 Each year CatWalk are sending a team of 10...interested...just give the CatWalk team a call 06 3775430.

-In June/July 2013 Catriona along with two other Tetraplegics Rob Creagh and Neil Cudby and a pasionate group of 12 ablebodied friends which included husband Sam, CatWalk Trustee Scott Malcolm, CatWalk ambassador Penny Barnett, SCIN CEO Stephanie Williams and riding friend Michael Weston cycled to Everest Base Camp.
+In June/July 2013 Catriona along with two other Tetraplegics Rob Creagh and Neil Cudby and a pasionate group of 12 ablebodied friends which included husband Sam, CatWalk Trustee Scott Malcolm, CatWalk ambassador Penny Barnett and riding friend Michael Weston cycled to Everest Base Camp.
 A world first that with the assistance of incredibly generous supporters raised approximately $600,000 for CatWalk, SCIN and SCI research

-In 2014 Catriona gained a Top 3 spot in Kiwibank New Zealander of the Year and induction into the NRM NZ Horse of the Year Show Hall of Fame.
+In 2014 Catriona gained a Top 3 spot in Kiwibank New Zealander of the Year ,induction into the NRM NZ Horse of the Year Show Hall of Fame and was presented with one of the country's honours, an MNZM.